 In addition to the live event, churches and other organizations will host a live simulcast of the event in communities around the world.
 Please visit the event map to find a location near you.

+All professionals interested in receiving continuing education credit must register through this site.
+You will not be eligible for credit without a confirmation of registration.
 Continuing education is for licensed professionals only and is not the same as adoptive/foster training credits.

 Unfortunately, no refunds will be granted.